HearthSim/hsdecktracker.net/twitch/setup.md

 ### Is macOS supported?

 HSTracker for macOS is not supported at this time.
-Maybe in the future.
+(Maybe in the future!)